Canó’s 1st 3-homer game leads Mets over Padres 5-2

 The anticipated showdown between rookie stars Pete Alonso and Paddack didn’t amount to much — the slugging Alonso walked twice and grounded out against the young fireballer.

+“Going into it, it was obviously going to be a fun little matchup.
+We’ve been wanting this ever since our last 1-v-1, whatever you want to call it,” Paddack said.

+“It was just kind of frustrating, especially Alonso.
+You don’t want to walk a guy that you’re trying to have a little competition with, but at the end of the day I thought I could have done a better job of executing my game plan.”

-Edwin Díaz relieved with two on in the ninth and got his 22nd save in 26 chances, allowing an RBI double to Tatís before retiring Manuel Margot on a game-ending lineout with two on.
+Díaz relieved with two on in the ninth and got his 22nd save in 26 chances, allowing an RBI double to Tatís before retiring Manuel Margot on a game-ending lineout with two on.

 TRAINER’S ROOM